AfroLatino/aws-bootcamp-cruddur/journal/week9.md

 - Step 28: Select the latest version for **Image**.
 As of 20th April, 2023, this is **aws/codebuild/amazonlinux2-x86_64-standard:4.0**
 - Step 29: Select **Linux 2** as the Environment type
 - Step 30: For **Privilege**, ensure you tick the checkbox for **Enable this flag if you want to build Docker images or want your builds to get elevated privileges**.
 If this box is not checked, you will be unable to build any docker image.
+- Step 31: Leave the default settings for **New service role**
+- Step 32: Under additional configuration, enter 20mins for Timeout